saadbinamjad/fapor.js/README.md

 This library is self explanatory.

 ## Run
-To install this module to an external project, follow the procedure:
+To run this library, follow the procedure:

 1. Fork or clone this repo in your local machine.

-2. Inside project directory run
+2. Inside project directory run:
    ```js
    node fapor.js
    ```